joergkrause/nyaf/docs/md/docs/store/overview.md

 };
 ~~~

+The following figure shows the relevant parts of the reducer definition:

 ![](/assets/reducer.png)

 The returned payload is the whole store object by reference.
 The type for the store is optional and helps elevating the power of TypeScript and getting a type safe store.

+> **Why using reducers?** Pure function calls are the foundation of a side effect free business layer.
+You have exactly one location where the logic goes -  the reducer.
+That's said, from now omn you will know where to have logic, where to have UI, and where to store everything.

+Reducers can be sync or async, every function can be made as you like.

+#### Return Value Considerations

+The return value is an object that contains the fragments of the store that need to be changed.
+Through subscriptions this is the way to inform other instances that something happened.
+But be careful with setting multiple values in one single step.
+The store logic will execute property by property and immediately publish the change event.
+A subscriber will receive the changes in the exact order of the properties in the reducers returns value.
+If the subscriber receives the first property's change event, the ne value is provided.
+However, the remaining values are not yet set, and hence the store is in an intermediate state.
+You must wait for all subscribers to get their final values. the best way to avoid hassle here is to avoid returning multiple values from single reducer function.

 ### Store and Dispatcher